Home

 The BILL Team

-Many consumers are choosing to swap their physical wallet for a digital wallet, preferring the safety and convenience of contactless payments.
+Many consumers are choosing to swap their physical wallet for a digital wallet, also known as an e-wallet, preferring the safety and convenience of contactless payments.
 In fact, roughly 75% of consumers are now using digital wallets to pay for goods and services, while the use of cash is lower than ever before.

 The following guide will help you join this digital revolution and learn more about how to create and use a digital wallet.